-Atlantic Canada Regional Council updated their cover photo. ...
+Atlantic Canada Regional Council shared United Brotherhood of Carpenters and Joiners of America's post. ...
 See MoreSee Less

 There is no other trades organization in Atlantic Canada so dedicated to training as the Atlantic Canada Regional Council.

 Training is the cornerstone of our future.
-If we are to be competitive, and to increase our market share over time, we must do so on the basis of a membership who lead their trade in competence and productivity.
-Neither of those qualities happens without a commitment to offering the best training in Atlantic Canada.
+If we are to be competitive, and to increase our market share over time, we must do so with union members who lead their trade in competence and productivity.
+Neither of these qualities happens without a commitment to offering the best training in Atlantic Canada.